GaloisInc/saw-script/doc/tutorial/tutorial.md

 In this trivial example, an integer can be doubled either using multiplication or shifting.
-The following SAWScript program (in `double.saw`) verifies that the two are equivalent using both internal ABC, Yices, and Z3 modes, and by exporting an SMT-Lib theorem to be checked later, by an external SAT solver.
+The following SAWScript program (in `double.saw`) verifies that the two are equivalent using both internal Yices and Z3 modes, and by exporting an SMT-Lib theorem to be checked later, by an external SAT solver.

 ```